 sudo dnf update

-Once the package index has been updated, you’re ready to move on to the next step and start installing Docker.
+Once the package index has been updated, you’re ready to install the Docker packages themselves.
 It’s a good practice to periodically update your package index, so make sure to check for updates frequently to keep your system up-to-date.

 Step 2: Installing Docker on Linux using the package manager